nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - **Tags**:
 - #action
 - #discovery
-- #tension

-Sari froze, holding up a small, folded piece of paper tucked into the lining of the chest.
+- **Content**: Sari froze, holding up a small, folded piece of paper tucked into the lining of the chest.
 It was water-stained but intact.
 “What’s this?”

-**Notes:** Introduces a key discovery, increasing intrigue.
+- **Notes**: Introduces a key discovery, increasing intrigue.

 ---